andy-j-block/lymphoma_classifier/README.md

 ### Nested K-Fold

+I utilized SciKit-Learn's k-fold functions to get the shuffled indices of the original dataframe to build training, validation, and testing sets.
+Ordinarily, getting the indices is a bit redundant because you can instead just return the k-folded dataframes, but because I was doing data augmentation on the training set, I needed to have account of just the indices.

 The number of outer loops was defined by the number of algorithms I was testing.
-In order to maintain a reasonable test set size and increase my confidence in the performance statistics, I tested the algorithms in batches.
+In order to maintain a reasonable test set size and increase my confidence in the performance statistics, I tested the algorithms in batches, so instead of testing all seven algorithms at once, I tested them in groups of three and four.

 ### Algorithms

 Trained models of seven different algorithm types, ResNet18, ResNet34, ResNet101, MobileNetV2, VGG13, VGG13 with batch
 norm, VGG16, and VGG16 with batch norm.
-Since the dataset is so small, I utilized pretrained models.
+The dataset I was working with was not sufficiently large that I could successfully train a deep network, so I utilized pretrained models instead.
+This meant that I was training only the output layer, which was customized for each family of algorithm.

 ### Training Loop

+Created a custom PyTorch Dataset class, created a Dataloader based off of this Dataset class.

 Because of the richness and size of the images, I did not have the luxury of creating dataloaders to send to the GPU to be stored in memory.
-Created a custom PyTorch Dataset class, created a Dataloader based off of this Dataset class.
+This meant that I needed to create the dataset and dataloader objects within each training loop, which was a substantial design challenge on its own.

 ### Streamlit Web App

+As a final product, I built a web app with Streamlit that is designed to mimic the experience of the pathologist, where a new biopsy slide appears and it's up to them to discern the cancer type.
+On the left hand side is the sample image and the right contains the transformations that can be performed on the image, to try to confuse the model into thinking the sample is from a different subtype.
+Pressing the "Run Model" button will run the image through the trained model and output a predicted label, alongside the actual label.
+It's not a perfect model of course, so it can be fooled, but generally speaking the model has a high degree of accuracy as evidenced by the performance statistics and that should be evident when you use the app.

 In order to launch the web app, use the command `streamlit run /path/to/project/StreamlitApp.py`.